btrettel/flt/to-do.md

     - Break `write_module` into multiple modules to help organization and make testing parts easier.
     - `n_interfaces` is passed into some subroutines but not others.
 Make the interfaces consistent.
     - Add `test_unit` to genunits_io.f90 to write to test file.
-    - As comments, print number of types and interfaces at the end of the generated file, along with the namelist file used to generate the file.
+    - As comments, print number of types and interfaces at the end of the generated file, along with genunits git revision information, and the namelist file used to generate the file.
     - `units.f90`
         - Comparison operators.
         - Elementary functions which have same units for input and output.